sourtin/TypeSet/README.md

 ## Data.Fin

-Defines the opaque `Fin` data type.
-Manipulation can be achieved through its `Countable` instance.
+Defines the opaque `Fin (n :: Nat)` data type, which can (only) represent any natural between 0 and n-1 inclusive.
+A 'true' and safe implementation is possible with GADTs, but we use an unsafe implementation behind the scenes which simply wraps a `Numeric.Natural` for efficiency.
+Safety is then obtained by not exporting the constructor.
+Instead, manipulation can be achieved through its `Countable` instance.

 ```haskell
 data Fin (n :: Nat)